 ‘The heart attack of the soul’: Portraits of love in a madhouse: medicine for madness | Culture

 They posed for the photographer smiling, some put their heads together, others held hands or waist, arm around shoulder … However, on their faces, in their eyes, you could see the traces of the disease, of drug treatments, electric shocks … At the beginning of the nineties of the last century the Chilean Paz Errázuriz, a photographer, and Diamela Eltit, a writer, worked together on a project: to tell in black and white images and in poetic texts what they were like the couples of men and women who lived and loved each other in the Philippe Pinel psychiatric hospital, in the city of Putaendo, in the center of the country, about 200 kilometers from Santiago.
 The result was a book, The heart attack of the soul, published in Chile in 1994 and now arriving in Spain for the first time.
-In addition, it marks the debut of the Comisura publishing house, made up of three young women: Laura C. Vela, Carlota Visier and Carol Caicedo.
-A trio that has also launched a quarterly magazine, called This is a body, on photography and literature, which will dedicate each issue to a part of the human body.
+In addition, it marks the debut of the Comisura publishing house, made up of Laura C. Vela, Carlota Visier and Jesús Cano.
+The two have also launched, together with Carol Caicedo, to publish a quarterly magazine, called This is a body on photography and literature, which will dedicate each issue to a part of the human body.

 Errázuriz (Santiago, 77 years old) tells by email that in that project he had “the freedom to which he aspired to take the photographs.”
 The sensation that she recalls, on the one hand, “is the abandonment of the enclosure”, but on the other, she established a close relationship with those people whom she frequented for a long time and who called her, affectionately, “Aunt Paz”, while they kissed her and embraced.
 The center had been a tuberculosis hospital in the 1940s.
 When vaccination subdued this disease, it was transformed in 1968 into a madhouse that received patients from different centers, many of them destitute.

-The beginning of this four-handed work were the images taken for almost two years by Errázuriz, a magnificent photographer, who has focused her career on marginal figures of society.
+The beginning of this four-handed work were the images that Errázuriz, a magnificent photographer, took for almost two years, who has focused her career on marginal figures of society.
 Added to this was the novelist and essayist Diamela Eltit (Santiago, 72 years old), National Prize for Literature in her country in 2018: “Paz told me about her photos, she invited me to write and I proposed not to write about the photos, but that we make a dual book, on the one hand his photographic story and on the other my literary story ”, he also says by email.
 “It is a book with parallel aesthetic discourses and, most importantly, founded on a politics of poetics.”

 The writer adds that when she entered that place, she felt “that she had to be there, that in one way or another she was a part”, although she already knew about the hospital and “about the condition of the asylees and asylees”.
 He sums it up in a passage from his texts: “I’m in the madhouse for my love of words.”